-Extreme heat is already on the rise in Louisiana, particularly in urban areas that experience higher air temperatures associated with the urban heat island effect.
-A report by Climate Central, a research and journalism organization, published in 2020 found that cities in Louisiana are experiencing at least two more weeks of extremely hot days compared to 50 years ago.
-Shreveport felt 31 more days above 95°F, Baton Rouge, Lake Charles, and Monroe each saw 22 more days above 95°F, Lafayette had 20 additional days, New Orleans 15, and Alexandria had 13 additional days over 95°F compared to 1970.35 In July of 2021, Climate Central published another study of the urban heat island effect in U.S. cities and ranked New Orleans the worst of 159 cities nationwide.
+Extreme heat is already on the rise in Louisiana, first shown statewide in Figure 10 but particularly in urban areas that experience higher air temperatures associated with the urban heat island effect.
+The National Oceanic and Atmospheric Administration's (NOAA) National Center for Environmental Information released state climate summaries in January of 2022, concluding temperatures in Louisiana have risen by 0.5°F since the beginning of the 20th century with the warmest consecutive 5-year interval most recent from 2016-2020.
+In Figure 10, NOAA predicts a potential 12°F warming by the end of the century.
+Specific to urban areas, Baton Rouge, Lake Charles, and Monroe each saw 22 more days above 95°F, Lafayette had 20 additional days, New Orleans 15, and Alexandria had 13 additional days over 95°F compared to 1970.35 Climate Central published another study of the urban heat island effect in U.S. cities and ranked New Orleans the worst of 159 cities nationwide.
 This study found that temperatures in New Orleans could be as much as 9° warmer inside the city than in areas outside of developed areas.
-Lafayette, Louisiana ranked 19th.36 Looking to the future, a study by the Union of Concerned Scientists estimated that Louisianans will experience three full months where the heat index is over 105 by the end of the century.37
+Lafayette, Louisiana, ranked 19th.36 Looking to the future, a study by the Union of Concerned Scientists estimated that Louisianans will experience three full months where the heat index is over 105 by the end of the century.37